jasmith79/playlister/README.md

 ## Using Playlister

-Fire up the Terminal app on your platform of choice. type
+Fire up the Terminal app on your platform of choice. **NOTE**: Windows® users should use powershell instead of cmd.

+Type

 `playlister /path/to/exported/itunes/playlists/xml/ -v`